CodeWithMrunal/PES2UG22CS323_CS327_CS313_CS366_URL_SHORTENER/README.md

 **Step 2:** Navigate to the directory where Dockerfile is present and Build a Docker Image: `sudo docker build -t url-shortener .`

-**Step 3:** Start the container: `sudo docker run -d -p 5000:5000 url-shortener`
+**Step 3:** Start the container: `sudo docker run -d -p 5000:5000 url-shortener` or
+**Step 4:**: if you have compose file: then `docker compose up --build`

 **Step 4:** Ensure the container running : `sudo docker ps`

-**Step 5:** Test the api using the request command: `curl -X POST http://localhost:5000/shorten -H "Content-Type: application/json" -d '{"url": "https://www.google.com"}'` or you can use *POSTMAN*
+**Step 5:** Test the api using the request command: `curl -X POST http://localhost:5000/shorten -H "Content-Type: application/json" -d '{"url": "https://kubernetes.io/docs/concepts/architecture/control-plane-node-communication/"}'` or you can use *POSTMAN*

 **Expected output:** You should receive a shortened url for www.google.com , which when clicked redirects you to google page.